sesh/base.html/README.md

 #### ...setting a favicon?

 Just include `favicon.ico` in the root of your site as recommended by Audrey Feldroy's amazingly detailed [favicon-cheat-sheet][favicon-cheat-sheet].
+I have a set of very small icons you can use in [sesh/favicons] (mostly to avoid the 404).

 #### ...including a css reset?